Beware of online pet scams: Here’s what to watch for

 What actually happens when you click on the link?
 You download a virus allowing them access to your information.

-Ford advises people to pay attention when private messaging with someone about an injured animal, even if you think you are talking to a friend.
+Ford advises people to pay attention when privately messaging someone about an injured animal, even if they think you are talking to a friend.

 Ford also advises people to always check out profiles of people claiming to be helping an injured animal.
 If it’s a brand new profile or the profile of a friend or acquaintance who hasn’t posted in a while, you should be suspicious.